 “Well, you screwed up anyway,” I said, throwing an empty matchbox on the ground.
-“It is your job now to light a fire today.”
+“It is your job now to light a fire today.
+Get to work.”
 I was still above his rank, and he had to comply.

 He scoffed.
 “Losing your mind already?
 Turn around.
-There is your god damn fire bud.”
+There is your god damn fire, bruh.”

 I moved back to the office building inside the holding area to find a well-insulated shelter to escape that night’s temperature.

 Three hours passed.
 No reinforcements came looking for the headless.
-Sam and I were in that office building, exchanging some memories of the good old times in the platoon.
+Sam and I finally caught a break in the office building, exchanging some memories of the good old times in the platoon.
 The old lamp was good enough to light up the whole room.
 We tried to find some cactus and worms earlier, but there was no sign of life there, except us, the two marooned, dehydrated soldiers, awaiting a hopeless sunrise.
 We both realized that neither of us would have either the physical strength or enough sanity to think straight and make it through the next day.
 We just kept talking to escape the despair.

 Sam started talking about his last card game in our jeep.
 “Man I miss that piece of crap!
 I wish I could listen to our horrible songs back in that thing again.”

 “The radical four!”
 I pronounced the band’s name in a deep voice and chuckled.

 In a few seconds, the fire wanted to go off as some high winds entered the vents.
 Sam rushed and closed it to spare himself a task to walk back again to the oil tank to light up the lamp.